Last Updated on January 22, 2021 by Celeste

 Stavros Niarchos Foundation Cultural Center

 The Stavros Niarchos Foundation Cultural Center combines a cultural center with a unique city park and multifunctional event building housing the National Library and the Greek National Opera.
-Sign up for a membership and participate in an endless program of all year long activities; arts & crafts, kids yoga, dance & theatre workshops and more.
+Sign up for a membership and participate in an endless program of all year-long activities; arts & crafts, kids yoga, dance & theatre workshops and more.
+This place is a must-visit with kids in Athens.

 View this post on Instagram